benranderson/dotfiles/README.md

 ### zprofile

-This file is similar to zlogin, but it is sourced before zshrc.
-It was added for [KornShell][1] fans.
-See the description of zlogin below for what it may contain.
+This file is similar to _zlogin_, but it is sourced before _zshrc_.
+It was added for KornShell fans.
+See the description of _zlogin_ below for what it may contain.

-zprofile and zlogin are not meant to be used concurrently but can be done so.
+_zprofile_ and _zlogin_ are not meant to be used together but can be done so.

 ### zshrc

 This file is sourced by interactive shells.
 It should define aliases, functions, shell options, and key bindings.

 ### zpreztorc